Lee Hamilton: Honors and awards

 In 1982, Hamilton was inducted into the Indiana Basketball Hall of Fame, in honor of his outstanding prep basketball career; he led the Evansville Central Bears to three deep runs in the IHSAA tournament.
 In 1946, the Bears made the state semi-finals, in 1947, they made the state quarter-finals; as a senior, he led them to the championship game.
-He was selected All-State his senior season and was awarded the Trestor Award for mental attitude.
+He was selected All-State his senior season and was awarded the Trester Award for mental attitude.
 He later starred for the DePauw Tigers, leading them in scoring average in 1951 and rebounds in 1951 and 1952.

 In 2001 Lee H. Hamilton was presented the Lifetime Contributions to American Diplomacy Award by the American Foreign Service Association.

 In 2005, Hamilton received the U.S. Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.

 In 2007, Hamilton was elected as an honorary fellow in the National Academy of Public Administration.

 In 2011, Hamilton received the Benjamin Harrison Presidential Site Advancing American Democracy Award.

 In November 2015, Hamilton was awarded the Presidential Medal of Freedom by President Barack Obama in a ceremony at the White House.

-In 2018, Indiana University Bloomington announced that the School of Global and International Studies will be renamed the Hamilton Lugar School of Global and International Studies in honor of Hamilton and former U.S. senator Richard Lugar, describing both as "two immensely accomplished Indiana statesmen and two of the nation's most distinguished and influential voices in foreign policy."
+In 2018, Indiana University Bloomington announced that the School of Global and International Studies would be renamed the Hamilton Lugar School of Global and International Studies in honor of Hamilton and former U.S. senator Richard Lugar, describing both as "two immensely accomplished Indiana statesmen and two of the nation's most distinguished and influential voices in foreign policy."